Notes on fandom

 While you should feel free to say what you want to say in a public forum without self-censorship, keep the feelings of others in mind, including those of your favorite and the people in his life.
 Don't say anything you wouldn't be comfortable with your favorite seeing.
 You honestly never know whether or not he might.
 Don't assume that your favorite has developed a thick skin and doesn't care or isn't sensitive to what others say about him.
 The musician Morrissey was so hurt and offended by fans that criticized his work that he had the webmaster of one of those critical fansites thrown out of one of his concerts.

 However talented and experienced your favorite is, don't ever forget how much sheer nerve it takes to get up in front of an audience, camera, or microphone, time after time.
 These people are risking rejection and failure every time they expose themselves in this way.
 I'm sure this is one reason why there seems to be such a high level of addiction among performing artists.
 They must certainly feel the need for artificial courage sometimes.
 Even performers who are at the top of their game in every way can suddenly develop serious panic disorder, with no warning at all.
 For years Barbra Streisand avoided all live appearances.
 Laurence Olivier, at a time when he was considered the greatest actor in the world, out of nowhere started having severe panic attacks onstage, and the only way he could get through a performance was to have someone else on the stage with him at all times.
 People who saw his performances at this time said they had a marvelous intensity.
-As Bela Lugosi said when he was campaigning for an actor's union in Hungary: "Love the actor, for he gives you his heart!"
+That's showbiz.

 The root of the term "fan" is the word fanatic, meaning someone with an obsession that's out of control.
 There is that scary edge to fandom, both for fans and their love objects, of how far is too far.
 Probably any person who reaches a certain level of fame will have at least one stalker.
 But then plenty of perfectly ordinary private individuals have stalkers too.
 At least the celebrity has the legally recognized right to keep a disorderly fan out of his life and the ability to enforce it.
 Some of us aren't that lucky.